A proper southern meal wouldn’t be complete without these okra recipes.

 Fried and salad are two things that you usually don’t pair together.
 Well, that is until now.

 This fried okra salad is sinfully delicious.
-Fry okra and the bacon, then toss it with some veggies and a simple dressing.
+Fry okra and the bacon, then toss it with some vegetables and a simple dressing.

 You can thank me later.